mfenniak/cloud-persistent-storage/README.md

 # Cloud Persistent Storage

-cloud-persistent-storage is a tool desired to attach persistent storage devices to cloud servers that are configured to auto-scale.
+cloud-persistent-storage is a tool designed to attach persistent storage devices to cloud servers that are configured to auto-scale.

 Currently it supports attaching AWS EBS volumes to Linux AWS EC2 servers running in an autoscaling group.
 In the future, I'd love to support more cloud platforms, more server platforms, and more provisioning strategies.